-7 Consequence of changes to approved government organisations
+6 Consequence of changes to approved government organisations

-- (1) If an approved government organisation has so changed its primary function that it no longer satisfies the requirement mentioned in regulation 5, the Governor-General may determine, in writing, on the recommendation of the Minister, that the organisation be no longer an approved government organisation on, and after, the date on which the change occurred. - (2) The Minister must inform the organisation concerned, in writing, of the determination. - (3) A determination under subregulation (1) has no retrospective effect in respect of the approval of the organisation except to the extent mentioned in the determination.
+- (1) If an approved government organisation has changed its primary function to an extent that it no longer satisfies the requirement mentioned in regulation 5, the Governor-General may determine, in writing, on the recommendation of the Minister, that the organisation ceased to be an approved government organisation on, and after, the date on which the change occurred. - (2) The Minister must inform the organisation concerned, in writing, of the determination. - (3) A determination under subregulation (1) has no retrospective effect in respect of the approval of the organisation except to the extent mentioned in the determination.

-8 Effect of renaming of approved government organisations
+Effect of renaming of approved government organisations